bg-write/chatGPT-cheatsheet/README.md

 ### When NOT to Use ChatGPT

-- Ask for a code solution and directly copying and pasting it into your own work
+- Ask for a code solution only to copy and paste it into your own work

 ### When TO use ChatGPT

 - Ask to review your code (but again, don't copy and paste its solution)
 - Ask to quiz you on your knowledge of any specific tools or languages
-- Think of ChatGPT like an intern; it's very helpful for work that you are also able to fact-check on your own
+- Think of ChatGPT like an intern: very helpful for work that you also are able to fact-check on your own

 ---